 Holland - Bosnia 58-66 Bosnia and Herzegovina conquer Group D of the U18 European Championship in Division B. The team overcame Holland 66:58 for 4-0 record on top.
 The Dutch side meanwhile dropped at 1-2 record.
 Bosnia and Herzegovina entered the game as a favorite but lost the first period 15-23.
 The rest of the game however they proved the ambitions for the higher places and grabbed the victory.
 Buza Nedim closed the half at 31:32 for Bosnia and Herzegovina and Nurkic Jusuf gave his side the narrow win early in the third.
 The teams exchanged the lead several times, while Nurkic Jusuf tied it all at 48:48 to close the third frame.
 Bosnia and Herzegovina finished the game with a 6-0 run for a necessary win.
 Buza Nedim paced all the winners with 21 points and Nurkic Jusuf collected 19 points and 11 rebounds.
 Vrabac Adin scored 9, while Vukovic Marko added 6.
 Schilder Mike answered with 16 points in defeat, while Shane Hammink (198-F-94) added 14 points and 11 rebounds.
 Jito Kok (205-C-94) had 12 points and 11 boards, whilst Bouwknecht Maarten nailed 11.

-FIBA U18 European Championship postponed indefinitely - 3 days ago
+FIBA U18 European Championship 2016 new dates confirmed - 27 days ago

 follow us on